As an Amazon Associate I earn from qualifying purchases.

 I don’t eat too much jam, but fig jam I do eat with some regularity.
-You see, I have a black Mission fig tree in my yard that I planted in 2004, and it is getting large enough now that I am getting tons of figs.
+You see, I have a black Mission fig tree in my yard that I planted in 2004, and it has grown large enough now that I am getting tons of figs.

 Too many to eat fresh, in fact.
 So I need to do something with them besides drying them.
 I know, I know.
 I can hear you all weeping through my computer screen.

 The other reason I like fig jam so much is that it is a little different from most recipes.
 Technically, this is probably more of a spread than a jam, as it’s pretty loose — and it is most definitely an adult indulgence.
 I add a bit of salt and bay leaves to make it a little more complex.
 Then I spike it with ouzo.

 It’s still sweet enough for a breakfast spread, but the herbal note from the bay lets this fig jam come into the dinner menu, too.
 It is a good side for roast pork or wild boar, and makes an excellent tart filling or a filling for a hand pie.

 The citric acid adds a little zing to the fig jam, and it helps preserve it, too.
 You don’t have to use it, but you can find pure citric acid online or through beer brewing shops, and there is a product called Fruit Fresh that is mostly citric acid; it works, too.